Facebook cleanup - Part 1

 Around 10 years ago, Facebook was everything.
-No matter your interests, you could find like minded people on Facebook to share your passion with.
+No matter your interests, you could find like-minded people on Facebook to share your passion with.
 But that communication came at a price: your personal data.
-In recent years, we’ve realised to what extend Facebook was selling our data and generally invading our privacy.
+In recent years, we’ve realized to what extent Facebook was selling our data and generally invading our privacy.
 After the Cambridge Analytics scandal from March 2018 showed the extent Facebook was collecting our data, and mistreating it for financial gain.

 In my youth, I was a terrible Facebook user, posting random thoughts which came into my head, sharing loads of personal information and sharing weird memes (or what passed for memes in 2010, anyway).
 In recent years, as my passion for security and privacy thrived, I’ve attempted to undo the damage my younger self did.

 It’s now 2019, and my plan for this new year is to slowly go through my Facebook and clean it up as much as possible.
 I still use Facebook to see what friends are up to, and communicate with specific groups, so deleting my account isn’t an option.

 Cleaning up posts: Facebook memories

 Facebook memories shows you things you did today on Facebook in previous years.
 Using this, you can go through things posted to your Facebook, and delete them, slowly but surely.
 Spending a minute or so a day over the course of a year to clean up Facebook really works!
 I’ve been doing this for just over two weeks, and I’ve already deleted 22 posts!